Diontae Johnson Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Against the Ravens, Johnson has averaged 47.6 receiving yards per game in his five career matchups, 26.9 fewer than his over/under for Sunday's game.
+- Johnson's 47.6 receiving yards per game in his five matchups against the Ravens are 25.9 fewer than his over/under for Sunday's game.

 - Johnson, in five matchups, had a touchdown catch once.
 And he had multiple TDs in that game.

-- The Ravens are conceding 296.4 passing yards per game this year, the NFL's worst pass defense.
+- The 296.4 passing yards the Ravens yield per game makes them the NFL's worst pass defense this season.

+- The Ravens' defense is 30th in the NFL, allowing 1.9 passing touchdowns per game.

 Recent Performances

-- Against the Browns last week, Johnson was targeted 15 times and picked up 31 yards on eight receptions while scoring one touchdown.
+- In last week's game against the Browns, Johnson was targeted 15 times and racked up eight catches for 31 yards and scored one touchdown.

-- Johnson hauled in 120 yards (on 19 catches) with two touchdowns over his last three games.
+- Johnson put up 120 yards (on 19 catches) with two touchdowns over his last three outings.
 He was targeted 29 times, and averaged 40.0 yards per game.

 Johnson's Pittsburgh Teammates